silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 ```

+You will then be able to target a section in css (*simple/css/layout.css*), e.g.:

 ```css
 	.section { background:#ccc; }

 ```

+## A second level of navigation

 The top navigation system is currently quite restrictive.
 There is no way to
 nest pages, so we have a completely flat site.
 Adding a second level in SilverStripe is easy.
 First (if you haven't already done so), let's add some pages.